Luckyy911/quickboard-mvp/README.md

 # QuickBoard

-Internal dashboard for team updates.
-Like Padlet but simpler.
+Internal dashboard for team updates - like Padlet but simpler.

-## What it does

-- Post updates with title, description, optional media
-- Categories: Product, Research, Marketing, Team
-- Pin stuff to the top, star things
-- Filter and search
-- Daily digest view (top 3 per category)

-## Tech

-- React + Vite + Tailwind
-- Express backend
-- JSON file for storage (yeah just a file, it's an MVP)

 ## Setup